The First Step in a Successful Insurance Agency Sale

 How to Determine the Value of Your Insurance Agency Today

-After 20 years of representing agencies, we know we aren’t for everyone and vice-versa.
+After over 40 years in the insurance business and 20 years of representing agencies, we know we aren’t for everyone and vice-versa.
 We are very selective in who we work with as hiring us means you get me and Tom Sukay, not entry-level staff.
 For us to spend time partnering with an agency, we have to ensure there is a right fit.
 That’s where the free valuation comes in.
+It is our way of giving our clients a test drive.
+They get to know us and we get to know them and the only cost is some time to provide us with preliminary information.

 Whether you are in talks with a buyer already, considering hiring representation, or are years away from a decision, understanding what drives value is important.